 The Reversible Destiny Lofts—In Memory of Helen Keller are the first permanently habitable works of procedural architecture, realized in pre-cast concrete, reinforced concrete, and steel frame construction.
 The diverse color palette woven throughout the structure has inspired the Japanese novelist Setouchi Jakuchou to refer to the building as an “ultra chromatic undying house.”

 “These lofts make vivid to their residents the operative tendencies and coordinating skills essential to and determinative of human thought and behavior, which means to say, they manage, by how they are constructed, to reveal to their residents the ins and outs of what makes a person tick.”

 “By how it is constructed, through how its elements and features are juxtaposed, the Reversible Destiny Lofts – Mitaka (In Memory of Helen Keller) invites positive and constructive action.
 What could be more optimistic and constructive than a living space that, in every way, both prods and coaxes its residents to continue living for an indefinitely long period?!
 That is what the term reversible destiny signals loudly and clearly.
-Each reversible destiny loft has structured into it the capacity to help residents live long and ample lives.”
+Each reversible destiny loft has structured into it the capacity to help residents live long and great lives.”

 As there is only a few flat ground to accommodate ordinary furniture and stock wares, once moving in, a new resident is soon to find that (s)he is provided, with Arakawa and Gins’s grace, with countless eyebolts on the ceiling instead, which encourage to use the ceiling as a new ground to put your staff on.

 Shape = Structure

 There are no interior columns; the whole room is big pillars.